ecnepsnai/otto/docs/server.md

 A user who can permission to modify users can change their own permissions.
 Take care when assigning this permission to users.

+At least one user must have permission to modify users.
+The server will check for this whenever user permissions are modified.

 ### Resetting a forgotten password

 **Reset the Password for Somebody Else**